mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "You promised to save hae.
 Where were you?"

-"I had to save you first, Lin.
+"Everything was on fire, Lin.
 It was–"

 "You.
 Promised."
 I glared at her, my face much closer to hers than I remember from standing under her before Shinna.